 – When entering your PIN number into a cash machine or when paying for goods via ‘chip and pin’ in stores, do so very carefully so that nobody nearby can read your number.
 Use one hand to type in and one hand to cover the other hand.

 – When paying with a card in a restaurant or shop, go to the payment place and watch the assistant put the card through the machine.
 Watch out for people using visa card readers etc. Check the receipt before signing for the correct amount.
 Do this with all purchases.

-- Make sure when you are ordering from a website that the company is genuine.
+– Make sure when you are ordering from a website that the company is genuine.
 Either order from a company you know (for example hmv.co.uk) or a store someone else has used.
-If you're uncertain, take a look at the 'about us' section, look for a contact address and number, for customer services / returns information, customer testimonials.
-See if the site has certificates (such as Thawte) that guarantee online security and encryption.
+If you’re uncertain, take a look at the ‘about us’ section, look for a contact address and number, for customer services / returns information, customer testimonials.
+See if the site has a padlock – meaning an SSL certificate (‘https’ rather than ‘http’) that further protects online security and encryption.
 Make sure the site is well ordered and laid out.
 Shoddy sites can be a give away (but not always!)
-Many browsers also show you a secure digital signature, giving you extra confidence.

 – If you are using a shared computer, make sure you do not cross (or uncross) any part that says something like ‘always remember me’ or ‘always remember this computer’.
 This may allow another user to access your order or info and leave the computer unattended.

 – Equally important is that you ALWAYS log out of anything you’ve logged in to.
 So if you’re checking online email via say tiscali.co.uk, log out using the logout feature on the left menu.
 If you’re using ebay, make sure you click on ‘sign out’ on the top menu.
 If you don’t someone can come along, check your browser history (or hit the back button) and then view your personal information.
 If this includes your card details or home address, they will get this.
 So always log out.